Built-in tool execution

 client = Letta(api_key=os.environ["LETTA_API_KEY"])

-# Create an agent with built-in toolsagent = client.agents.create( name="research-agent", memory_blocks=[ {"label": "human", "value": "User: Alice"}, {"label": "persona", "value": "You are a research assistant"} ], tools=["web_search", "run_code", "filesystem"], model="openai/gpt-4o-mini", embedding="openai/text-embedding-3-small")Security Model
+# Create an agent with built-in toolsagent = client.agents.create( name="research-agent", memory_blocks=[ {"label": "human", "value": "User: Alice"}, {"label": "persona", "value": "You are a research assistant"} ], tools=["web_search", "run_code", "filesystem"], model="openai/gpt-4o-mini", embedding="openai/text-embedding-3-small")Security model

-Section titled “Security Model”Built-in tools execute with elevated privileges but within carefully designed security boundaries:
+Section titled “Security model”Built-in tools execute with elevated privileges but within carefully designed security boundaries.

-- No arbitrary HTTP requests
+- Has no arbitrary HTTP requests

-- Limited system access
+- Limits system access

-- Approved package whitelist
+- Comes with an approved package whitelist

-- Timeout and resource limits
+- Has timeout and resource limits

-- No access to system files
+- Has no access to system files

 - Per-agent filesystem isolation

-- Size and quota limits
+- Has size and quota limits

 Limitations